ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-mly seen through the mist of
+ly seen through the mist of
 the deep,
 Where the foe&#x27;s haughty host in dread silence
 reposes,